 - Select Driver and Install

-Select ‘libusb-win32’ and click ‘Install Driver’
+Select ‘libusb-win32’ and click ‘Install Driver’.

-- Driver Installation will take a moment
+- Driver Installation

 - After Successfull Installation